Data and AI Training

 We talk with AI tools by providing a question or instruction (called a prompt).
 The AI tool responds and then we can prompt again and the AI tool will respond again – and so on.
 Often the AI tool user interface may suggest a few example prompts.

+Writing effective prompts is a key skill.
 A basic instruction alone may not result in a good response.
 We can help AI tools help us with more relevant, accurate responses if we provide more tailored prompts.
 Here are a few pointers to obtain better responses from AI tools.
+Some of these are described in more detail in the sections below

 Ask the AI tool to adopt a persona or act in a role at the start of a conversation.
 For example, the initial prompt for a finance-related conversation could be